-“Real Housewives of Beverly Hills” star Kyle Richards husband Mauricio Umansky suffered a small setback in the legal battle accusing him of fraud over the sale of a $32 Million mansion.
+“Real Housewives of Beverly Hills” star Kyle Richards’ husband was hit with another lawsuit accusing him of fraud, all over the sale of a $32 million mansion.

 The mansion at the center of the battle had been seized by the United States government from Teodoro Nguema Obiang Mangue, who allegedly used funds stolen from his home country Equatorial Guinea (Mangue is the son of the president).

-Sweetwater Malibu, which is run by Teodoro Mangue, accused Umansky in their lawsuit of breaching his duties as a real estate agent and believed he did self-dealing and earned secret profits.
+Sweetwater Malibu, which is run by Teodoro Mangue, accused Umansky in a separate lawsuit of breaching his duties as a real estate agent and believed he did self-dealing and earned secret profits.

 Umansky denies all allegations of fraud and calls out Mangue.
 He said the home was taken from Mangue after the U.S. government found his hundreds of millions came from criminal activity.